PKU-Alignment/align-anything/README.md

 | `t2v`      | ⚒️ |
 | `t2a`      | ⚒️ |

-- ⚒️ : In the planning.
+- ⚒️ : coming soon.

 # News

-- 2024-08-17: We support DPO and PPO for `Text + Image -> Text + Image` modality models.
+- 2024-08-17: We support DPO and PPO for `Text+Image -> Text+Image` modality models.
-- 2024-08-15 We support a new function in the evaluation module: the `models_pk` script in [here](./scripts/models_pk.sh), which enables comparing the performance of two models across different benchmarks.
+- 2024-08-15: We support a new function in the evaluation module: the `models_pk` script in [here](./scripts/models_pk.sh), which enables comparing the performance of two models across different benchmarks.
 - 2024-08-06: We restructure the framework to support any modality evaluation and the supported benchmark list is [here](https://github.com/PKU-Alignment/align-anything/tree/main/align_anything/evaluation/benchmarks).
-- 2024-08-06: We support `Text + Image -> Text + Image` modality for the SFT trainer and Chameleon models.
+- 2024-08-06: We support `Text+Image -> Text+Image` modality for the SFT trainer and Chameleon models.
 <details><summary>More News</summary>

 - 2024-07-23: We support `Text -> Image`, `Text -> Audio`, and `Text -> Video` modalities for the SFT trainer and DPO trainer.
 - 2024-07-22: We support the **Chameleon** model for the SFT trainer and DPO trainer!
 - 2024-07-17: We open-source the Align-Anything-Instruction-100K dataset for text modality.
 This dataset is available in both [English](https://huggingface.co/datasets/PKU-Alignment/Align-Anything-Instruction-100K) and [Chinese](https://huggingface.co/datasets/PKU-Alignment/Align-Anything-Instruction-100K-zh) versions, each sourced from different data sets and meticulously refined for quality by GPT-4.
-- 2024-07-14: We open-source the Align-Anything framework.
+- 2024-07-14: We open-source the align-anything framework.

 </details>